-The developmental toxicity potential of a Potassium Carbonate scrubbing solution, used extensively in petroleum refineries to remove CO_2 from hydrogen gas streams, was evaluated.
-Pregnant female CD (Sprague-Dawley) rats (number not stated) were exposed to aerosols of a "used" scrubbing solution at 0.05, 0.1, 0.2, or 0.3 mg/l for 6 h/day on days 6-19 of pregnancy.
+The developmental toxicity potential of a scrubbing solution containing 30.8% Potassium Carbonate, used extensively in petroleum refineries to remove CO2 from hydrogen gas streams, was evaluated.
+Pregnant female CD (Sprague-Dawley) rats (number not stated) were exposed to aerosols of a "used" scrubbing solution at 0.05, 0.1, 0.2, or 0.3 mg/L for 6 h/day on days 6-19 of pregnancy.
 Control animals were exposed to filtered air under the same exposure conditions.
 Dams were killed on day 20 of pregnancy and a laparohysterectomy was performed.
-The mass median aerodynamic diameter of the aerosol revealed that all particles ranged from 1.6 to 2.8 μ , with geometric standard deviations between 2.0 and 2.3 μ .
+The mass median aerodynamic diameter of aerosol particles ranged from 1.6 to 2.8 μ, with geometric standard deviations between 2.0 and 2.3 μ.
 The overall pregnancy rate was high (> 95%) and equivalent across all groups.
 All pregnant dams had live litters, and 22-24 litters were examined in each group.
-Treatment-related clinical signs consisted of rales, observed at all exposure levels, and gasping was noted only at the 0.3 mg/l exposure level.
+Treatment-related clinical signs consisted of rales, observed at all exposure levels, and gasping only at the 0.3 mg/L exposure level.
 The occurrence of rales was presumably a localized effect on the respiratory tract, and was likely due to the irritating properties of the scrubbing solution.
-Maternal toxicity was exhibited in the 0.3 mg/l group, including reduced body weight, weight gain, and food consumption, and one possible treatment-related death on gestation day 17.
-At the scheduled necropsy, there were no treatment-related, gross pathological observations and no statistically significant reproductive and developmental effects.
+Maternal toxicity was exhibited in the 0.3 mg/L group, including reduced body weight, weight gain, and food consumption, and one possible treatment-related death on gestation day 17.
+At the scheduled necropsy, there were no treatment-related, gross pathological observations and no statistically significant differences in measurements of reproductive and developmental parameters.
 The incidences of fetuses with skeletal variations involving the sternum were clustered in two litters at the highest exposure level, with atypically low-term fetal body weights.
 Under the conditions of this investigation, Potassium Carbonate scrubbing solution was not a developmental toxicant.

-GENOTOXICITY
+GENOTOXICITY STUDIES